ARTS-Laboratory/Dataset-LPBF-Thin-Wall-and-Cube-Thermal-Optical-Monitoring/media/README.md

-# Medaia
+# Media

-This folder contains images for the fron page of the repo.
+This folder contains images for the front page of the repo.